puzzle/lnd-metrics-exporter/README.md

 ## Requirements

 The LND Metrics Exporter requires at least Java 11.
-It can be used with [LND 0.6.1-beta](https://github.com/lightningnetwork/lnd/releases/tag/v0.6.1-beta) or newer. or newer.
+It can be used with [LND 0.6.1-beta](https://github.com/lightningnetwork/lnd/releases/tag/v0.6.1-beta) or newer.

 ## Configuration